How to Text Like a Professional vs Traditional Keyboards: What's Better for You?

 I interviewed a corporate lawyer who told me, "I switched back to a traditional keyboard after realizing I was typing client details into a system I didn't fully understand.
 The privacy policy was 15 pages long—who has time to decipher that?"

-That said, most reputable AI keyboard providers are taking privacy seriously.
-Many now offer:
+That said, reputable AI keyboard providers have stepped up their privacy game significantly in 2026.
+Most now offer:

 But you still need to do your homework.
 Each AI keyboard has different privacy practices, and they're not all created equal.
 Some keyboard apps have been caught collecting excessive data or using vague privacy policies that give them broad rights to your information.